The Levinsky Gallery, University of Plymouth

 Curated by The Box in partnership with The Arts Institute, University of Plymouth and Royal Museums Greenwich

 The Ship of Fools is not, however, an imaginary story.
-In the middle-ages in Western Europe as much as 30% of the population were made to set sail and forced into sanatoriums, labelled as outsiders.
-The idea of marginalising those who do not conform to societal norms is what Kehinde Wiley wants us to reflect upon through his work.
+In thirteenth century Western Europe, large numbers of people, who were labelled as outsiders, were made to set sail and forced into isolation and sometimes, as consequence, sanatoriums.
+Kehinde Wiley reflects upon the idea of marginalising those who do not conform to societal norms through this work.

-Wiley’s film is a portrait of a group of black men at sea, struggling to reach the land - a metaphor for both historical and contemporary histories of migration.
-It features an original score by composer Maxim Budnick and is narrated by acclaimed actress CCH Pounder.
+Wiley’s film provides a portrait of a group of young black men at sea, struggling to reach the land - a metaphor for both historical and contemporary histories of migration and social dislocation.

 Explore our Kehinde Wiley resource